-'''

-{ok, Data}

-'''

-If the file was opened in binary mode, the read bytes are returned in a binary, otherwise in a list.
-The list or binary will be shorter than the number of bytes requested if end of file was reached.
+{ok, Data} If the file was opened in binary mode, the read bytes are returned in a binary, otherwise in a list.
+The list or binary will be shorter than the number of bytes requested if end of file was reached. eof Returned if Number>0 and end of file was reached before anything at all could be read.

-eof

-Returned if Number > 0 and end of file was reached before anything at all could be read.

-'''

-{error, Reason}

-'''

-An error occurred.
+{error, Reason} An error occurred.

-ebadf

-The file is not opened for reading.
+ebadf The file is not opened for reading.

-'''

-{no_translation, unicode, latin1}

-'''

-The file was opened with another encoding than latin1 and the data in the file can not be translated to the byte-oriented data that this function returns.
+{no\translation, unicode, latin1} The file is was opened with another encoding than latin1 and the data on the file can not be translated to the byte-oriented data that this function returns.